-A couple of weeks ago, I came across an article by Dr J (though twitter) on the Feline Body Mass Index.
-It's the same concept as the human BMI measurement where you look at a person's weight and height and work out the percentage of body mass made up of fat.
+The Feline Body Mass Index follows the same concept as the human BMI measurement where you look at a person's weight and height and work out the percentage of body mass made up of fat.

 While your cat is in a standing position, with the legs perpendicular to the ground and the head upright (good luck with that!):